coderdc13/time_series/.ipynb_checkpoints/README-checkpoint.md

 The homework readme file stated that "Out-of-sample data is data that the model hasn't seen before (Testing Data)."
 Also, the homework readme file stated that "In-sample data is data that the model was trained on (Training Data)."

+### Question for Regression Analysis

+Does this model perform better or worse on out-of-sample data compared to in-sample data?

+This regression model is exactly like the example that Instructor GS gave in class.
+Just like that class example, the root mean squared error of the out-of-sample was less than the root mean squared error of the in-sample.
+In this case, the in-sample RMSE is 0.5963660785073426.
+For the out-of-sample, the RMSE is 0.4154832784856737.
+The model may fit better with the data that the model hasn't seen before instead of the data on which the model was trained.

 ## Regression Discrepancies